noahehall/theBookOfNoah/programming_languages/ruby/ror5.md

 ## Model: ActiveRecord
   - access permissions granted at the db level
     - wegive rails ull access, and controllers decide which users can access which data

-  - migrations: set of db instructions to migrate your db to and from one state to another
+## Model: migrations: set of db instructions to migrate your db to and from one state to another
     - keeps db schema with ap code
     - share db schema changes with other devs, environments, and systems
     - helps with versioning